-- CR18.1.
-A pony or rider leaving the arena, during a race, incurs elimination of the team, pair or individual concerned unless their departure from the arena was either the direct result of actions from an individual outside the arena or the direct result of an illegal action from an individual inside the arena. - CR18.2.
-If a piece of equipment is knocked out of the arena by a pony or rider, the team, pair or individual concerned are eliminated.
+- CR19.1.
+A pony or rider leaving the arena, during a race, incurs elimination of the team, pair or individual concerned unless their departure from the arena was either the direct result of actions from an individual outside the arena or the direct result of an illegal action from an individual inside the arena. - CR19.2.
+If a piece of equipment is knocked out of the arena by a pony or rider, the team, pair or individual concerned are eliminated their flags if they have concerns about the positioning of any equipment.
+The referee will not start the race if any assistant referee has their flag raised.